Jiangxi Soviet: Collapse

 On October 10, 1934, the three-man committee Communist leadership formally issued the order of the general retreat, and on October 16, 1934, the Chinese Red Army begun what was later known as the Long March, fully abandoning the Jiangxi Soviet.
-17 days after the main Communist force had already left its base, the nationalists were finally aware that the enemy had escaped after reaching the empty city of Ruijin on November 5, 1934.
-Contrary to the common erroneous belief, the original destination was He Long's Communist base in Hubei, and the final destination Yan'an was not decided on until much later during the Long March, well after the rise of Mao Zedong.
-To avoid panic, the goal was kept a secret from most people, including Mao Zedong, and the public was told that only a portion of the Chinese Red Army would be engaged in mobile warfare to defeat nationalist forces, and thus this part of the army would be renamed as Field Army.
+17 days after the main Communist force had already left its base, the Nationalists were finally aware that the enemy had escaped after reaching the empty city of Ruijin on November 5, 1934.
+Contrary to the common erroneous belief, the original destination was He Long's Communist base in Hubei, and the final destination Yan'an was not decided on until much later during the Long March, after Mao Zedong had assumed command.
+To avoid panic, the goal was kept a secret from most people, including Mao Zedong, and the public was told that only a portion of the Chinese Red Army would be engaged in mobile warfare to defeat Nationalist forces, and thus this part of the army would be renamed as the Field Army.

 First Front Red Army

-However, the so-called the portion of the Chinese Red Army engaged in the mobile warfare was actually the majority portion of the Communist force making a general retreat, but the bulk of this force was only a fraction of what used to be more than 140,000 men army at its peak.
-With most of its equipment lost, many of the surviving members of the Chinese Red Army were forced to arm themselves with ancient weaponry.
-According to the Statistical Chart of the Field Army Personnel, Weaponry, Ammunition, and Supply completed by the Chinese Red Army on October 8, 1934, two days before the Long March began, the Communist Long March force consisted of:
+In reality, the so-called the portion of the Chinese Red Army engaged in the Field Army included the majority of the Communist force, which was making a general retreat from the city.
+However, the bulk of this force was only a fraction of what used to be more than 140,000 men army at its peak.
+With most of its equipment lost, many of the surviving members of the Chinese Red Army were forced to arm themselves with outdated weaponry.
+According to the Statistical Chart of the Field Army Personnel, Weaponry, Ammunition, and Supply (Currently kept at the People's Liberation Armys Archives) completed by the Chinese Red Army on October 8, 1934, two days before the Long March began, the Communist Long March force consisted of the following: